anaykulkarni/Simple-chat-application-java/README.md

 # Simple-chat-application-java
-A client-server group chat application in java
+A simple client-server group chat application in java to implement the networking concepts like sockets, ports and java threads.